Did you know that companies are claiming up to 33% of their research and development expenditure back as a tax credit?

 How?
 If your company is profitable and eligible, you can benefit from a reduction in your company’s tax bill.
 Not yet profitable?
 Don’t worry!
-The UK will reimburse your corporation tax as cash credit of up to 1/3 of the R&D expenditure.
-The R&D tax credit can be claimed retrospectively for up to two years after the accounting year-end.
+The UK will reimburse your R&D expenditure as a cash credit of up to 1/3 of the R&D expenditure.
+R&D tax credits can be claimed retrospectively for up to two years after the accounting year-end date.

 What costs qualify?

-All industries, developing or improving new products, processes, or services, can be eligible for R&D tax credit.
+All industries, developing or improving new products, processes, or services, can be eligible for R&D tax credits.

-To be eligible expenditure could include staff costs, agency workers, subcontracts, consumables, and/or software.
+Eligible expenditure could include staff costs, agency workers, subcontracts, consumables, and/or software.
 We’ve found that many companies don’t understand the scope of things that may qualify as costs.
-This prevents companies from claiming benefits on them, and, as a result, losing potentially thousands of pounds or more in R&D tax relief.
+This prevents companies from claiming R&D tax relief on them, and, as a result, potentially losing thousands of pounds or more in R&D tax relief.
 We will help you navigate this!
-Our industry sector R&D specialists and accounts know exactly what to look out for and will make sure to include it in your claim.
+Our industry sector R&D specialists know exactly what to look out for and will be sure to include it in your claim.

 How to claim?